M-o-a-T/moat-mqtt/docs/references/mqttclient.rst

         logging.basicConfig(level=logging.DEBUG, format=formatter)
         anyio.run(uptime_coro)

-When executed, this script gets the default event loop and asks it to run the ``uptime_coro`` until it completes.
+When executed, this script runs the ``uptime_coro`` until it completes.
 ``uptime_coro`` starts by opening an async context with :proc:`~hbmqtt.client.open_mqttclient`, which returns a :class:`~hbmqtt.client.MQTTClient` instance.
-The coroutine then call :meth:`~hbmqtt.client.MQTTClient.connect` to connect to the broker, here ``test.mosquitto.org``.
+The coroutine then calls :meth:`~hbmqtt.client.MQTTClient.connect` to connect to the broker, in this case ``test.mosquitto.org``.
-Once connected, the coroutine subscribes to some topics, and then wait for 100 messages.
+Once connected, the coroutine subscribes to some topics, and then waits for 100 messages.
 Each message received is simply written to output.
 Finally, the coroutine unsubscribes from topics and disconnects from the broker.

 Publisher